 - Call your moveON moving relocation specialist.
 Set a date for the agent to visually or by telephone survey your home and prepare an estimate.

-- If your company is paying for your move, refer to their moving policy to determine the services the mover will be authorized to perform.
+- If your company is paying for your move, refer to their moving policy to determine the services the mover may perform.

-- Do you want to do any of the packing -- or will you have it done by our experienced packers?
+- Do you want to do any of the packing?
+Will you have it done by our professional and experienced packers?
 Your agent will be happy to discuss packing services with you.

-- Show the agent everything that is going to be moved.
-Any items you fail to disclose or that are added later to the shipment will increase the cost, even if you have been given a binding estimate.
+- Inform your relocation specialist everything that is going to be moved.
+Any items that you do not disclose or that are added later to the shipment will increase the cost.
+This applies even if you have a binding estimate.

-- Sign the Estimate/Order for Service after you are sure you have a clear understanding of each section.
-If you have any questions, ask your agent to explain.
+- Sign the Order for Service after you are sure you have a clear understanding of each section.
+If you have any questions, ask your moving specialist to explain the details.

-- Keep the phone number and name of a your salesperson or move coordinator handy.
+- Keep the name and phone number of your salesperson or move coordinator handy.

 - Notify the post office that you are moving.
 An online Change of Address form is available on the Postal Service Web site.

 - Prepare a list of friends, relatives, business firms and others who should be notified of your move.